Flagsmith/terraform-provider-flagsmith/docs/index.md

 page_title: "flagsmith Provider"
 subcategory: ""
 description: |-
-  The flagsmith provider is used to enable/disable and/or update flag values.
+  The flagsmith provider is used  to interact with the resource supported by Flagsmith.
+                        The provider needs to be configured with the proper credentials before it can be used.
 ---

 # flagsmith Provider

-The flagsmith provider is used to enable/disable and/or update flag values.
+The flagsmith provider is used  to interact with the resource supported by Flagsmith.
+				      The provider needs to be configured with the proper credentials before it can be used.

 ## Example Usage